barrucadu/dejafu/concurrency/README.markdown

 - Exceptions.
 - All of the data structures in Control.Concurrent.* and Control.Concurrent.STM.* have typeclass-abstracted equivalents.
+- A reimplementation of the [async][] package, providing a higher-level interface over threads, allowing users to conveniently run `MonadConc` operations asynchronously and wait for their results.

 This is quite a rich set of functionality, although it is not complete.
 If there is something else you need, file an issue!